k155cvut/gise/docs/practicals/practical8.md

 **1.** Download spatial data (from OSM via BBBike): select bounding box around your alma matter (cca 2 sq mile), fill in format, name and mail and hit *Extract*.
 Download link will be sent to your mail address once the online extraction process is ready.

 **2.** Read and select data in ArcGIS Pro:  Apply Equal Earth projection in map properties.
-Import *places.shp* shapefile to your map.
+Import *points.shp* shapefile to your map.
 Explore attribute table, especially the field *type*.
 Find and select the point representing your university.

 **3.** Spatial analysis part 1: Once the point (your university) is selected, use *Buffer* geoprocessing tool to create a 1-mile buffer around this spot.
 The function will process only 1 buffer zone around the selected point if the selection is active.